SchornacklabSLCU/amfinder/README.md

 See below how to compile, install and use AMFinder.
 We also provide tips for batch staining of plant roots.

+**We would like to hear from you:** if you are working with a system that appears challenging for AMFinder, please get in touch.
+We would be happy to help generate specialised CNN1/2 networks and make them widely available to the research community.

 ## Summary

 1. [Command-line tool `amf`](#amf)